Is Peru Safe To Visit in 2025? – A Traveler’s Guide

 Peru is home to the Andes Mountains, which can pose a risk of altitude sickness.
 If you’re traveling to high-altitude regions, it’s essential to acclimatize gradually and take necessary precautions.

-Tips for Preventing Altitude Sickness** (See Also: Cape Town Is Safe to Visit?
-The Ultimate Guide)
+Tips for Preventing Altitude Sickness** (See Also: Is it Safe to Visit Ladakh in July?
+A Traveler’s Guide)

 • Ascend gradually:** Avoid rapid ascents to high altitudes.